ValeriyKliuk/VaporBerlin/README.md

 9. MIDDLEWARE
 10. EMAIL
 11. SOCKETS (Chat)
-XX.
-OPEN FOR SUGGESTIONS :)
+12. OPEN FOR SUGGESTIONS :)

 ## Need Help?
 Join the awesome [Vapor-Community](http://vapor.team/) in Slack where everyone is just keen to help out!
 You can ask <i>anything</i>!